 cf = customFieldValueFromissue("TEST-2", "10300")

-venITure provides a new custom field type which enables the user to identify and select issues (single or multiple) easily and quickly.
+From venITure comes a new custom field type which enables the user to identify and select issues (single or multiple) easily and quickly.
 This user-defined field allows the user to create and remove issue links depending on the options selected.
 In addition, the linked custom issue field can be used in JQL functions and dashboard gadgets.

-Searching by the linked issue custom field
+Searching using the linked issue custom field

 In case of issues, you can use the linked custom field in JQL queries.
 This makes searching for linked topics a lot easier.